 Let me break each of those down into 22 specific stinky diaper pail solutions.

 The whole house is starting to smell, and although that would be a huge benefit if you were Shrek, the neighbors are starting to complain.
-Let’s start with the big guns first and blow that stinky diaper pail into smithereens.
+Let’s start with the big guns first and blow those smelly diapers into smithereens.
 (Not literally.
 The neighbors are watching.)

 - Pick up some pooper scooper bags.
 Sure, it’s for dog poo…but if it’s strong enough for a 95 lb golden retriever’s Chewbacca Chunks, it will do for your little dude’s dingleberries.
 (This is a MUST for the diaper bag!)